-This article will detail what components of a Teams instance we are able to migrate; how this new workload can be configured in the same familiar MigrationWiz flow as other workloads like mail or documents; and information about our new pre-migration assessment and license type.
+This article will detail what components of a Teams instance we are able to migrate; how this new workload can be configured in the same familiar MigrationWiz flow as other workloads like mail or documents; and information about additional features and licensing information.
 For step-by-step migration guides and other technical information, visit the BitTitan Help Center.

 What Components of a Teams Instance Can BitTitan Migrate?